donkeyofDeath/Conways_game_of_life/README.md

         </p>
 As one can see the prediction of the model does not coincide very well with the actual behavior of the game of life.
 This is partly due to the fact that I disregarded correlations between the cells and oversimplified my model.
 This is further by the results published in [1].
-In this paper a similar approach is taken which results in the same prediction as me.
+At the beginning of this paper a similar approach is taken which results in the same prediction as my model.

 ## Sources